 The iconic Koppelpoort, which was built in 1425, dominates most pictures and looks especially good at night.
 However, there is a lot more to Amersfoort than just this.

-Apart from the Koppelpoort, the city centre is beautiful as well — it’s the perfect place to go for a walk and explore.
+Apart from the Koppelpoort, the city centre is also beautiful, and it’s the perfect place to walk and explore.

 There are plenty of bars, restaurants, and museums located within Amersfoort, making it an ideal place for a day trip.